 Transforming an old picture frame into a pretty tray is a quick and easy DIY project.
 Scrapbook paper, wrapping paper and old postcards make great backdrops.
 Just be sure to measure your design first!

-I used the same technique on all of my frames featured here.
-I basecoated them one color, drybrushed a second color and finished by sealing them with American Paint Company’s Clear Wax mixed with Gold Mica for a little sparkle.
+I used the same dry brushing technique on all of my frames featured here.
+I basecoated them one color, drybrushed a second color and finished by sealing them with clear wax mixed with gold mica for a little sparkle.

 TIP: Little mirrors and picture frames are the perfect projects to get every last drop out of your can of paint!
 I have even sprayed water into a can I thought was totally empty, scraped the paint down the sides, stirred it up and had enough to do a frame.
 Not one bit was wasted.

 These matching mirrors were trays already and did not have those picture hanging thingees on the bottom.
 However, if you wanted to hang them on a wall, you could easily do so by sticking on a few Command Strips.
-I painted the frames with bright turquoise Shoreline with softer turquoise Surfboard on top.
+I painted the frames with bright turquoise followed by a softer turquoise on top.
 I chose these colors because I just really like turquoise!
 The bright, beachy color really updates these tired old trays.